Kentico/xperience-jira/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 - [ ] Code follows coding conventions held in this repo
-- [ ] Code has been tested in a private Zapier integration
 - [ ] Docs have been updated (if applicable)
 - [ ] Temporary settings (e.g. variables used during development and testing) have been reverted to defaults